awsdocs/aws-systems-manager-user-guide/doc_source/param-create-console.md

 1. In the **Value** box, type a value\.
 For example, type `MyFirstParameter`\.
 If you chose **Secure String**, the value is masked as you type\.

-1. \(Optional\) In the **Tags** area, apply one or more tag key name/value pairs to the parameter\.
+1. \(Optional\) In the **Tags** area, apply one or more tag key\-value pairs to the parameter\.

    Tags are optional metadata that you assign to a resource\.
 Tags enable you to categorize a resource in different ways, such as by purpose, owner, or environment\.
 For example, you might want to tag a Systems Manager parameter to identify the type of resource to which it applies, the environment, or the type of configuration data referenced by the parameter\.
-In this case, you could specify the following key name/value pairs:
+In this case, you could specify the following key\-value pairs:
    + Key=Resource,Value=S3bucket
    + Key=OS,Value=Windows
    + Key=ParameterType,Value=LicenseKey